How Credit Scoring Systems Work

 Your credit score affects your ability to get a mortgage, rent an apartment, finance a car, and sometimes even get a job.
 It's a three-digit number that lenders use to predict how likely you are to repay borrowed money.
-Yet most people have only a vague understanding of how these scores are calculated.
+Approximately 200 million Americans have FICO scores, yet most people have only a vague understanding of how these scores are calculated.
+This analysis draws on publicly available data from the Consumer Financial Protection Bureau, Federal Reserve reports, and FICO's own corporate documentation.

 Credit scoring can feel opaque and frustrating.
 Why did your score drop after you paid off a loan?
 Why doesn't your income factor into the calculation?
 These questions make more sense once you understand what credit scores are actually measuring and how the underlying systems work.